Help us improve your experience.

 Classifiers and Rewrite Rules at the Global, Physical, and Logical Interface Levels Overview

-At a global level, you can define EXP classification.
+At a global level, depending on your platform, you can define EXP classification.

-At a physical interface level, you can define the following features:
+At a physical and logical interface level, depending on your platform, you can define the following features:

 • DSCP, DSCP-IPV6, and IPv4 precedence classifiers